Michelle Shephard: Panels

 In 2004, she co-hosted a Centre of Excellence for Research on Immigration and Settlement panel following up on the Star's series on racial bias in the police force, subtitled "Stagnation, Progress or a Turn in the Wrong Direction?" along with her husband and Scott Simmie.

 She co-hosted a 2006 round table event with the Canadian Association for Security and Intelligence Studies with other Canadian journalists including Stewart Bell and Colin Freeze entitled "The Media and the Secret World".

 In April 2008, she co-hosted a lecture entitled "The Big Idea: The ICC, American Empire and the Search for the Rule of Law" with Erna Paris.

 In April 2013, she delivered the Atkinson Lecture on her years as a national security correspondent.

-2015 Atkinson Fellow
+Awards

-In June 2015 Shephard was awarded the prestigious year-long Atkinson fellowship.
+In June 2015, Shephard was awarded the prestigious year-long Atkinson Fellowship in Public Policy.
 The fellowship lasts a year and awards the fellow a grant of $75,000, and up to an additional $25,000 for research, to pursue a public policy issue of their choice.